danidee10/danidee10.github.io/_posts/django/2018-01-03-realtime-django-2.markdown

 `CORS_ORIGIN_WHITELIST`

-Read the django-cors-header docs to find out about other options After doing this, you should be able to create an account and sign in immediately.
+Read the django-cors-header [documentation](https://github.com/ottoyiu/django-cors-headers) to find out about other options.

+After doing this, you should be able to create an account and sign in immediately.

-Behnind the scenes, `django-cors-header` uses a Middleware to add appropriate headers to each request that tells Django that the request is safe and it should be allowed.
+Behnind the scenes, `django-cors-headers` uses a Middleware to add appropriate headers to each request that tells Django that the request is safe and it should be allowed.

 ### Logout

-Because we use `sessionStorage` to store the auth token, we can easily logout by opening a new browser tab.
+Because we use `sessionStorage` to store the auth token, we can start a new session by opening a new browser tab.

 To actually persist the token between browser restarts/new tabs you can switch to `localStorage`.
-It has the same api as the `sessionStorage` so you're just changing "session" to "local" really.
+It has the same api as the `sessionStorage` so you're just changing `session` to `local`.

 Then you can create a function that removes the token from the storage you decide to stick with by calling `removeItem`.
-This is how we would do it for `sessionStorage`.
+This is how we would do it for `localStorage`.

 {% highlight JavaScript %}
-sessionStorage.removeItem('authToken')
+localStorage.removeItem('authToken')
 {% endhighlight %}

 ### Recap

 That's all for this part, Our goal was to built a simple User managment and auth system.
-We started out by installing djoser which is an excellent third party django app that provides authentication `REST` endpoints.
+We started out by installing djoser which is an excellent third party django app that provides `REST` endpoints for authentication.

 We also saw how we could use `jQuery`'s ajax methods to call those endpoints from Vue.

-On the road to victory, we were stopped by `CORS` and we briefly talked about why it exists.
-Eventually we learnt how to enable `CORS` for our django app with `django-cors-header`.
+On the road to victory, we were stopped by `Same origin policy` and we briefly talked about why it exists.
+Eventually we learnt how to allow Ajax requests from the Vue app to the django backend using `CORS` through `django-cors-headers`.

-In the next part, we'll build the models and API for the Chat app.
+In the next part, we'll build the django models and API for the Chat app.

 <br />